I tried reading Hermes Agent's self-improving from the code

 module.exports = require('../dist/nemoclaw');

-The Core of What Grows in Hermes is the Skill
+The Core of What Grows in Hermes Is the Skill

-Now we get to the main point.
+Now to the main topic.

 What appears to be at the center of self-improving on the Hermes Agent side is the skill.
 The opening comment of skill_manager_tool.py states the role of skills quite clearly.